EleoXDA/EleoXDA/README.md

 Hi there 👋

 My nickname is Eleo.
 I am coming from XDA Developers Forum.
 I am advanced in QA and Junior in Theming and Android Development.
+I have edited several apps and have worked with custom ROM/firmware for several phones.

 - 🔭 I’m currently working on expanding my programming knowledge before I get start to work
 - 👯 I’m looking to collaborate on mobile developments like iOS and Android apps